TaraHelberg/Coffee-Boutique/README.md

 # Deployment

-This project was deployed using Github and Heroku.
+This project was deployed using
+1. Github - For storing code and deploying the site.
+2. ElepahntSql.com - To Create an external database
+3. Django and Heroku - To Host deployed project.
+4. Amazone AWS - Used to hosting for our static and media files

 - ## Github